 You’ll need to be able to stand a chicken upright in the oven to make this dish so test it before you start.
 If you can… let’s go!
 Cheat’s BBQ beer can chicken here we come.

-I used a local Aussie beer but really any can of beer will work.
+Although I used a local Aussie beer, any can of beer will work.
 I often put a whole lemon into the carcass to keep the meat moist when I’m roasting a chicken and this is a similar theory.
 The beer evaporates out of the can and into the chicken to keep it lovely and moist and the hoppy citrus tang of something like an American IPA gives it a subtle but gorgeous flavour.